What Happened With Alabama Players at the NFL Combine on Tuesday?

 For him to achieve that, he will have to break Bengals wideout John Ross' time at 4.22, which is the fastest ever recorded at the event.
 That kind of speed thrusted Ross into the top of the draft being selected by the Bengals at No. 9.

-Ruggs mentioned to reporters that he ran an official time of 4.25 last spring and is looking to improve on that.
+Ruggs mentioned to reporters that he ran an unofficial time of 4.25 last spring and is looking to improve on that.

 The Montgomery, Ala. product is already projected to land in the middle to late first round in most mock drafts, so showcasing his elite speed could elevate him to landing with a team sooner rather than later.